 Please note: Students who are taking an Ambler Campus course but traditionally work with the Main Campus Advising offices should contact their advisors directly for assistance.

 Hours: 8:30 a.m. to 5 p.m., Monday through Thursday; 8:30 a.m. to 12:30 p.m., Friday

 The Bursar’s Office is available for students to process tuition payments and resolve any billing questions.
 Learn more.

 Student, faculty and staff must have the appropriate parking hangtags to use these lots.
 Students are expected to have a hangtag on their cars by the beginning of the second week of classes.

 Please view the parking map for appropriate parking locations.
 Parking Lots 1 (on Meetinghouse Road), 2 (at the Learning Center) and 3 (the large lot on Meetinghouse Road) are all available for students.
 Faculty may park in Lots 1, 2 and 3.
 Staff are encouraged to park in Lots 1 or 3.

 If you need parking on the Main and Ambler Campus, please check with Main Campus Parking Services.
 Visitors may park in Lots 1, 2 and 3 at Temple Ambler, but must register their vehicle using the online form at ambler.temple.edu/visitor.

 Student ID Cards

-Your OWLcard gives you access to Temple buildings, parking lots and services, including libraries and gyms.
+Your OWLcard gives you access to Temple buildings, parking lots and services, including libraries and gyms, as well as your free printing quota allocation.
 You can also use your OWLcard to access Diamond Dollars, the university's debit-card program.
 Learn more.

 Student and Campus Life